agbofred/agbofred.github.io/Lecture/slides/Ch9_0_Imageshop.md

 - ImageShop is the first project to start leveraging multi-file layouts:
 	- Some functions will already be provided in `GrayscaleImage.py` that you can import into your main program
 	- You are encouraged to write the necessary functions for Milestone 5 in their own file and import them in accordingly
-	- I've ***seen*** you all scrolling madly around trying to find the code you want.
-This helps with that!
+	- To avoid scrolling madly around trying to find the code you want, this helps with that!

 ## GButtons